Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Background on Unfairness Measures

 \paragraph{Disparate Impact.}

 Disparate impact relates to the requirement that selection rates are similar regardless of the value of the sensitive feature.
 The aim to avoid disparate impact can be seen, e.g., in the ``four-fifths rule'' in US employment law \cite{barocas2016big,feldman2015certifying,fourfifths}.
-Stated mathematically in the setting of binary classification, the requirement to avoid disparate impact between two groups can be stated as

-where $\delta \in [0,1]$ is a threshold parameter (e.g., $\delta = 0.8$ in the context of the four-fifths rule).
+Stated mathematically: { } where $\delta \in [0,1]$ is a threshold parameter (e.g., $\delta = 0.8$ in the context of the four-fifths rule).
 Later on, we will employ empirical approximations of the terms in these inequalities in order to formulate constraints (on smooth nonconvex surrogates) to be imposed during model training.

+\paragraph{Equal Impact.} This requires that predictions given a positive label are independent of the sensitive attribute: { } where $\delta \in [0,1]$ is a threshold parameter.